 C-PTSD is a set of long-term symptoms caused by multiple chronic traumatic experiences.

 C-PTSD is typically caused by living for an extended period of time in a traumatic environment.
-For example, living in a war zone, an abusive household, or extreme poverty can cause C-PTSD.
+For example, living in a war zone, in an abusive household, or in extreme poverty can cause C-PTSD.

 Many symptoms overlap.
 But, C-PTSD is more likely to cause ongoing emotional dysregulation than typical PTSD.

 When patients endure traumatic experiences, they may experience effects and symptoms.
 Professionals categorize these as trauma disorders.
 These effects and symptoms fall into five categories, and each one can affect trauma and addiction.

 Insomnia and other sleep disorders disrupt the sleep cycle.
 For some trauma survivors, hyper-vigilance causes insomnia.
 Hyper-vigilance keeps a person on high alert, constantly on the lookout for danger.

 Sleep disorders disrupt the body’s healing process.
 Without enough sleep, people think less clearly, feel pain more intensely, and make poorer decisions.

 Trauma alters the brain.
 A person may process stimuli associated with traumatic memories differently than other stimuli.
 Stimuli can be anything: an image, a sound, or even a smell.
 These stimuli can then trigger panic attacks, flashbacks, depersonalization, or derealization.